wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

    - Limited flexibility
    - Can be overkill for most use cases

-Instead of fine-tuning, I typically recommend alternatives like Retrieval Augmented Generation (RAG).
+Instead of fine-tuning, I recommend looking at alternatives like Retrieval Augmented Generation (RAG).
 Here's a practical example:

 Let's say you're building a chatbot to answer questions about your company's products.